-As you are probably aware, in 1992 Congress enacted The President John F. Kennedy Assassination Records Collection Act ("the JFK Act") in order to ["assist federal agencies and" deleted] ensure that all governmental records related to President Kennedy's assassination are collected and sent to the National Archives and Records Administration.1 The JFK Act also established the Assassination Records Review Board to assist and monitor compliance with the JFK Act by all government entities.
-The five members of the Review Board were appointed by President Clinton, confirmed by the United States Senate, and sworn in on April 11, 1994.
-Since then, the Review Board has assembled its professional and administrative staff and obtained the appropriate security clearances for personnel who review sensitive information.
-On May 3, 1995, the Assassination Records Review Board adopted a definition of "Assassination Record" as provided under Section 7(n) of the JFK Act.2
+As you are probably aware, in 1992 Congress enacted The President John F. Kennedy Assassination Records Collection Act ("the JFK Act") in order to assist federal agencies and ensure that all governmental records related to President Kennedy's assassination are collected and sent to the National Archives and Records Administration.
+The JFK Act also established the Assassination Records Review Board to assist and ensure that all government entities comply with the law.
+The five members of the Review Board were appointed by President Clinton, confirmed by the United States